AdamMescher/advent-of-code-2019/README.md

 # advent-of-code-2019

-Advent of Code is an Advent calendar of small programming puzzles for a variety of skill sets and skill levels that can be solved in any programming language you like.
+[Advent of Code](https://adventofcode.com/) is an Advent calendar of small programming puzzles created by [Eric Wastl](http://was.tl/).

+These are my submissions for the competition.